Aquabord Solves a Lot of Watercolor Problems

 The spray will protect the painting from moisture, dust and ultraviolet rays.

-Then the painting does not need glass for protection.
+That's why the painting does not need glass for protection.

 Don't hang any painting in direct sunlight.
 The sun will not harm Aquabord, but it could potentially fade the paint colors.